xujian000/xujian000.github.io/_pages/about.md

 I am currently seeking unpaid remote research assistant opportunities in **Machine Learning, Data Mining, or Multimodal Studies**.
 Please find my CV attached for your reference: [Xu Jian's Curriculum Vitae](../files/cv1.pdf). <br>

 I have a strong interest and motivation for research work.
-I have excellent coding skills and can quickly implement ideas and engineering solutions.
 If any collaboration opportunities are available, I would be eager to discuss further.
 Please contact me at [xujian.0426@std.uestc.edu.cn](mailto:xujian.0426@std.uestc.edu.cn).<br>